Pat Sullivan’s Heart Transplant Survivor Story

 Pat was a high-level executive in the consumer electronics, computer and cellular telephone industry.
-To the surprise and shock of friends, families and coworkers, by the time he was 38, Pat began the focused shift from a fast-rising career to the fight for his life, living and surviving with heart failure.
+To the surprise and shock of friends, families and coworkers, Pat began the shift from fast-rising career to the fight for his life at the age of 38, living and surviving with heart failure.

 He finally listened and accepted a slower pace in life.

 For seventeen years Pat lived a very good life and kept himself busy enough to keep mentally and physically stable.
 He continued with heart health ups and downs; three Implanted Defibrillator/ Pacemakers (ICDs), more than twenty CardioVersions, eight stents, and a cocktail of fourteen medications he had to take religiously several times a day.